What is the difference between first-order equations and Bayesian dosing?

 People – leverage stakeholders to build engagement

 - Engage key stakeholders: The first step in implementing any clinical pharmacy program is engaging key stakeholders as the champions that will help drive your success.
-Having support from pharmacy, key physician personnel and hospital administration will ensure you have access to the budgetary resources you need.
+Having support from a pharmacy, key physician personnel, and hospital administration will ensure you have access to the budgetary resources you need.
 The individuals responsible for antimicrobial stewardship at your institution will most likely be leading this conversation.

 - Engage laboratory & nursing: Two groups that will be great partners throughout the conversion are the laboratory (i.e. phlebotomy) and nursing.
 The workflow of these two groups is directly and positively impacted when using Bayesian dosing.
 This is because the overall number of labs that are drawn will be reduced and there will be less reliance on obtaining trough levels at specific times.

 - Identify super users: When implementing new Bayesian dosing software, it’s important to designate "super users.”
 A super user is someone that will receive advanced training and can provide clinical leadership on an ongoing basis.
 This group can mentor new users and serve as clinical expert resources for difficult cases or where additional knowledge would be beneficial.

 - Messaging for the team: Everyone involved in this process should be given an elevator speech to help explain why you're implementing a new mechanism for dosing Vancomycin - even something as simple as "we're converting to AUC-guided dosing based on recommendations from best practice guidelines that were released in 2020" or “it will allow us to get to a therapeutic dose faster.”